How to make pages easier to read

 Variation

-Overall variation can help keep text from looking the same, thus help the reader keep place of where they are in the text (the exception being spacing, which should be consistent)
+Overall variation can help keep text from looking the same, thus help the reader keep place of where they are in the text.

 things to vary: